YunlongJiao/pathwaypred/results/160310/7_fsResults.md

 ```

-## Performance with logitLasso only
+## Performance with LogitLasso only

-In this secion, we fix the predictor to be logitLasso and compare model performances of different feature types wrt various criteria.
+In this secion, we fix the predictor to be LogitLasso and compare model performances of different feature types wrt various criteria.

 ```r